LapTQ/ANUBIS-Sourcecode/README.md

 ## 📚 Citation

-If you find this benchmark useful in your research, please consider citing:
+If you find this benchmark or dataset useful in your research, please consider citing:

 ```bibtex
                     @misc{liu2025representationcentricsurveyskeletalaction,